Memory play: Other examples

 Dharamveer Bharti wrote Suraj Ka Satvan Ghoda in 1952.
-It was adapted on screen by Shyam benegal in 1992 as a film of same name.
+It was adapted on screen by Shyam Benegal in 1992 as a film of the same name.

 The 1970s works of Harold Pinter, including Landscape, Silence, A Kind of Alaska, Betrayal and Old Times have been described by Michael Billington and others as memory plays.
 Characters recite their own versions of past events and there is no clear indication of which, if any, is true.
 In Friel's Dancing at Lughnasa, "a memory play focusing on the five unmarried Mundy sisters who struggle to maintain the family home ...
 The memory controlling the play's shape and substance belongs to Michael, the 'love child' of Chris, youngest of the sisters."
 Critic Irving Wardle has argued that Friel invented the modern memory play, citing Philadelphia, Here I Come! and Faith Healer as examples.
 The play, Da, by Hugh Leonard is another example of a memory play.

 The term has also been used to describe film, such as John Ford's The Man Who Shot Liberty Valance, described by Scott Eyman as containing "under-populated sets" and "archetypal characters".
 In a 2007 essay entitled "Some Memory Plays Before the 'Memory Play'", academic and director Attilio Favorini identifies Ibsen, Strindberg, Pirandello and O'Neill as early 20th-century exponents of the memory play, arguing the influence of Freud and Jung on their work.